MEET JACKIE

 I want to build a practice where clients feel deeply seen, clinicians feel supported in growing their voice, and the community has access to honest, meaningful conversations about mental health, relationships, identity, and healthy sexuality.

 To me, community integration matters.
 I do not want Narrative Healing to only exist inside the therapy room.
-Over time, I hope we continue expanding into groups, workshops, community partnerships, trainings, and creative spaces for education and connection.
+Over time, I hope we continue expanding into groups, workshops, community partnerships, and creative spaces for education and connection.

 I also dream about creating a podcast or storytelling space where we can talk openly about the things people often carry quietly.
 Shame grows in silence, and I believe there is power in naming what so many people experience but rarely say out loud.